papagiannakis/mathematics-of-machine-learning-book/README.md

 <h1 align="center">
 Mathematics of Machine Learning, First Edition</h1>
-<p align="center">This is the code repository for <a href ="https://www.packtpub.com/en-us/product/mathematics-of-machine-learning-first-edition/9781837027873"> Mathematics of Machine Learning, First Edition</a>, published by Packt.
+<p align="center">This is the code repository for <a href ="https://www.packtpub.com/en-us/product/mathematics-of-machine-learning-9781837027866"> Mathematics of Machine Learning</a>, published by Packt.
 </p>

 <h2 align="center">